-One site (site 19) was removed from the long-term reference benchmark site list (sites which have a full survey history and have had no treatment since 2002) during the 2020 analysis.
-Currently 13 of the original 39 sites are suitable for use in the investigation of trends since 2002.
+Two sites (site 8 and site 35) were removed from the long-term reference benchmark site list (sites which have a full survey history and have had no treatment since 2002) during the 2021 analysis.
+Currently 11 of the original 39 sites are suitable for use in the investigation of trends since 2002.
 An approach proposed in the analysis of the 2011 data and amended in 2020 to increase the amount of data used, resulted in 392 individual 100m lengths being suitable for use in the investigation of skid resistance trends over the last 10 years.

-Comparison of the mean summer skid coefficient (MSSC) values from the benchmark sites suggests that 2020 was an "slightly low skid resistance" year in comparison to the average of the previous three years but an "average skid resistance" year when considering all of the years in the analysis.
-In addition, the values seen in the early and middle periods were fairly consistent with the late period surveys showing an increase in the values.
-In 2020 there was a noticeable change in the use of the SRN due to the COVID-19 pandemic.
-In addition, the majority of the late surveys of the benchmark sites were carried out with a different survey vehicle to the early and mid surveys.
-Therefore, care should be taken when using the 2020 data in future analyses of change in skid resistance levels on the network.
+Comparison of the mean summer skid coefficient (MSSC) values from the benchmark sites suggests that 2021 was an "slightly low skid resistance" year in comparison to the average of the previous three years but a "slightly high skid resistance" year when considering all of the years in the analysis.
+In addition the minimum value of the skid resistance values appears to have occurred around the middle/late survey period boundary in 2021.

-For the 2020 survey, the between run variation of the data from the concrete sites (3.20 SR) was slightly higher than the expected variation of repeat skid resistance measurements on a given day under the same weather conditions (3 SR).
-However this variation is seen to be different to the variation of the asphalt sites, and therefore the practice of applying an LECF of 1 to the concrete lengths should continue (as there is not sufficient length to calculate robust stand-alone LECFs for concrete surfaces).
+For the 2021 survey, the between run variation of the data from the concrete sites (6.00 SR) was higher than the expected variation of repeat skid resistance measurements on a given day under the same weather conditions (3 SR).
+However, the variation of skid resistance over the year is seen to be different to that for the asphalt sites, and therefore the practice of applying an LECF of 1 to the concrete lengths should continue (as there is not sufficient length to calculate robust stand-alone LECFs for concrete surfaces).